ergebnis/clock/README.md

 ## Usage

+### `SystemClock`

-Create a new clock and use it to determine the current time:
+Create a new system clock and use it to determine the current time:

 ```php
 use Localheinz\Clock;